johnnolan/wild-magic-surge-5e/docs/SETTING_UP_PLAYER.md

 # Setting up your Player Character to work with this module

 To setup your Player Character to work with this module, ensure the following steps are setup.
+If you want to check where there might be an issue, you can click the `WMS` button in the character screen to help debug any issues.

 ## Setup Wild Magic Surge Feat